Dpagan/DJPL/README.md

-# djpl
+# Dwight Pagan
-Projects and assignments I have worked on.
+Projects and assignments I've worked on or I am currently working on.